rosswintle/turbo-admin/readme.txt

 1. The command palette in action

 == Changelog ==

+= 1.0.0 =
+* User can now select keyboard shortcut to use

 = 0.1.5 =
 * Shortcut keys will now close the palette as well as open it